Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/state-aware-interface.md

 ---
-title: "Navigating the state-aware orchestration interface"
+title: "Navigating the state-aware interface"
 sidebar_label: "Navigating the interface"
 description: "Learn how to navigate the state-aware orchestration interface for better visibility into model builds and cost tracking."
 id: "state-aware-interface"